 Other possible side effects of PDT include:

-- Scales, crusts or blisters on the skin receiving treatment
+- Scales, crusts or blisters on your skin receiving treatment.

 If you have PDT to your esophagus, your side effects may include: